 The Great New England Air Show

 If you love the roar of an airplane engine, the scent of jet fuel in the air, and seeing some of the country’s top pilots showing off their skills then a trip to the air show can make for a fun and entertaining day.
 After a ten year absence the US Air Force Thunderbirds will return to Westover ARB in 2018.
-It promises to be a memorable return.
+It promises to be a memorable experience.

 The Iron Eagles and the Geico Skytypers both put on an amazing acrobatic aerial display that had the crowd looking skyward in amazement.
 In addition to the aerial performances there were a number of high performance aircraft fly-bys that wowed the crowd.

 “A Salute to the Greatest Generation” was the theme of this year’s air show and it was evident by the number of World War II era airplanes that were present at the show.
 Watching the B25 bomber make a simulated bombing run must have brought back memories for any veterans in attendance.
 The B25 Mitchell Bomber, named for aviation pioneer General Billy Mitchell, was made famous as the bomber used in the 1942 Doolittle Raid which was the first US attack on the Japanese mainland following Pearl Harbor.
 The B25 was also on static display at the show giving visitors an opportunity to get an up-close look at this famous aircraft.